-Add to this the almost daily reports of extortion and thuggery by Jet Ski operators in Pattaya and Phuket against foreigners visiting Thailand, along with almost daily news reports of foreigners visiting Thailand such as 63-year-old Australian Yasin Sharif, drugged and robbed after taking an alleged sex worker back to his hotel room in Pattaya and it’s easy to see how “target” is an appropriate word to use when it comes to describe the view some Thais have of foreigners visiting Thailand.
+Add to this the almost daily reports of extortion and thuggery by jet ski operators in Pattaya and Phuket, along with almost daily news reports of foreigners visiting Thailand becoming victims of violent crimes, such as 63-year-old Australian Yasin Sharif who was allegedly drugged and robbed after taking an alleged sex worker back to his hotel room in Pattaya, and it’s easy to see how “target” is an appropriate word to use to describe the view some Thais have of their foreign visitors.

 That the best Thailand’s Ministry of Foreign Affairs can come up with is to install a few more CCTCs and employe a few information officers who can speak one or more foreign languages, shows either a lack of imagination, or the lack of importance the Thailand government sees in the tourism industry.

-Likewise an answer needs to be urgently found to the mystery of why more foreigners visiting Thailand appear to leap / fall off balconies in Pattaya than visitors to anywhere else in the world.
+Similarly the reason why more foreigners visiting Thailand appear to leap / fall off balconies in Pattaya than visitors to anywhere else in the world also needs some answers.

 He has spent extensive periods of time working in Africa and throughout Southeast Asia, with stints in the Middle East, the USA, and England.

 He has covered major world events including Operation Desert Shield/ Storm, the 1991 pillage in Zaire, the 1994 Rwanda genocide, the 1999 East Timor independence unrest, the 2004 Asian tsunami, and the 2009, 2010, and 2014 Bangkok political protests.

 In 1995 he was a Walkley Award finalist, the highest awards in Australian journalism, for his coverage of the 1995 Zaire (now Democratic Republic of Congo) Ebola outbreak.